 The Narcolepsy Nerd Alert series invites fellow #NarcolepsyNerds to explore aspects of the narcolepsy experience, contemplate bold questions, and learn from each other.
-Hosted by Julie Flygare (an award-winning geek!), the live broadcasts will take place on the last Wednesday of every month at 1pm ET via Project Sleep’s Facebook page.
+Hosted by Julie Flygare (an award-winning geek!), the live broadcasts take place on the last Wednesday of every month via Project Sleep’s Facebook page.

 Each event begins with an overview of the day’s topic, followed by an interactive discussion.
 After each broadcast, we create a corresponding printable toolkit featuring participants’ insights.